cheqd/sdk/README.md

 ## 📖 Documentation

-Our [identity documentation site](https://docs.cheqd.io/identity/) explains how `@cheqd/sdk` is [consumed in Veramo SDK for cheqd](https://docs.cheqd.io/identity/guides/sdk/veramo-sdk-for-cheqd) (as an example of how this package can be consumed).
+Our [product documentation site](https://docs.cheqd.io/product) explains how `@cheqd/sdk` is [consumed in Veramo SDK for cheqd](https://docs.cheqd.io/product/sdk/veramo) (as an example of how this package can be consumed).

 ## 💬 Community